Agentic platforms

 P0's approach

-Govern AI agents like any other privileged identity
+Why AI agents are not like other identities

 Agents get access to what they need, for as long as they need it.
 When the task finishes, access is revoked.
 There are no standing permissions, no credentials left in environment variables, and no cleanup required.